 In addition to their broadcasts and playthroughs, Twitch also features video game-related talk shows and the personalized streams of individual players.
 A growing number of channels on Twitch are beginning to feature speedrunning.
 Currently, the average Twitch viewer is between the ages of 18 and 34 and is male.

-Recently, Twitch announced their intentions to begin pursuing other demographics, primarily female gamers.
+Recently, Twitch announced its intentions to begin pursuing other demographics, primarily female gamers.
 In 2015, Twitch launched an official category specifically for music-related streams, including live performances, radio shows, and music production.

 Twitch.tv garnered a lot of press for the category’s launch, which included an eight-day marathon of The Joy of Painting by Bob Ross.